lunchboxer/kumu-api/README.md

 ```
  ///<reference path="../../../node_modules/angular2/typings/browser.d.ts"/>
 ```
-This keeps the transcompiler from complaining too much about typings while we are developing.
-This will likely not be neccesary in future versions of Angular2 beta.
+This keeps the transpiler from complaining too much about typings while we are developing.
+This will likely not be necessary in future versions of Angular2 beta.

 ## Install